brennonshanks/professional_website/content/course/mol-sim/classical_mechanics.md

 ## Problem Set 2

 1. Two masses are oscillating attached by a spring with spring constant $k$.
-Determine the frequency of oscillation of the two masses $\omega$ using the Lagrangian of the system assuming no external force.
+Determine the frequency of oscillation of the two masses $\omega$ using the Lagrangian of the system assuming there no external forces in the system.

 2.

-3. The dispersion energy in molecular systems is often modeled by the Lennard-Jones potential.
-Using Python, plot the Lennard-Jones potential and Lennard-Jones force (on separate plots) for a system with $\sigma = 1$, $\epsilon = 1$ for $0.9 \leq r \leq 4$.
+3. The dispersion energy in molecular systems is often modeled by the Lennard-Jones potential, which gives the potential energy of two particles separated by a distance $|\mathbf{r_i} - \mathbf{r_j}|$ Using Python, plot the Lennard-Jones potential and Lennard-Jones force (on separate plots) for a system with $\sigma = 1$, $\epsilon = 1$ for $0.9 \leq r \leq 4$.
 At what $r$ is the force zero?
 If two particles with a Lennard-Jones potential interaction are closer together than the radius of zero force, will they attract or repel each other?

 $$
   v(r_{ij}) = 4 \epsilon \bigg[ \bigg(\frac{\sigma}{r}\bigg)^12 - \bigg(\frac{\sigma}{r}\bigg)^6 \bigg]